reusee/ccg/README.md

 ```

 # writing template package
-Any package can be used as template.
+Any package with placeholder type defined can be used as template.